Xarpet/SICP_Notes/SICP Notes.md

 (sqrt-iter 1.0 x))
 ```

 Such nesting of definition is called *block structure*.
-There's another benefit of doing this: since `x` is always bound in the definition of `sqrt`, and now all the subprocedures are also in the definition of `sqrt`, we do not have to pass `x` as a parameter to these subprocedures anymore: we allow `x` to be a free variable in the internal definitions.
+There's another benefit of doing this: since `x` is always bound in the definition of `sqrt`, and now all the sub-procedures are also in the definition of `sqrt`, we do not have to pass `x` as a parameter to these sub-procedures anymore: we allow `x` to be a free variable in the internal definitions.
 Such discipline is called *lexical scoping* (It states that free variables in a procedure are looked up in the environment in which the procedure was defined.)

 ## 1.2 Procedures and the Processes They Generate